Mshl2299/Ast-Emmental/README.md

-# Ast-Emmental
+# :rocket: Ast-Emmental :cheese:
 ![AstEmmental Title](AstEmmentalTitle.png)
 ---
 Ast-Emmental is an arcade-style game inspired by classics like Asteroids and Snake.
 This game, coded mostly from scratch in HTML/CSS/JS was made as part of my Capstone Project.

-## Issues, bugs, feedback, suggestions
+## Issues, bugs, feedback, suggestions :ant:
 Issues and bugs are likely abundant within this project, as it is the first project I have ever created.
-Please go to the Issues tab and press "New issue" if any bugs are present.
+Please go to the Issues tab if any bugs are present, and press "New Issue" if you do not see your bug already there.

-## Installation
-(I don't know this part yet- If I ever figure it out I will update this!)
+## How to Play :video_game:
+To play my game, you will first need to download the files.

+### Steps:
+1. Press the green "**Code**" button around the top right
+2. Press "**Download ZIP**" and download it to your computer
+3. **Open the .zip folder** on your computer
+4. Press "**Extract all**" near the top (*If it's not there, right click on the grey area in the .zip folder then press "Extract All..."*)
+5. Press **Extract** to extract the files to a new folder on your computer

+Congratulations!
+The files should now be downloaded.

+### To launch the game:
+- Open the "Ast-Emmental-main" folder
+- Open "index.html"

+Now the game should be running.
+Make sure to press the "**How To**" button, and you can mute audio by pressing the **speaker icon**!

+### Thanks for checking my game out! :star:

-## Connect with Me:
+## Connect with Me: :speech_balloon:
 [<img src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/instagram.svg" width="100" height="100">](https://instagram.com/mshl_1209_)